SoboLAN/pokerenlighter-cli/README.md

 ## License

-Poker Enlighter CLI UI is published under the LGPL v2.1 license, a copy of which is present in the project root.
+Poker Enlighter CLI is published under the LGPL v2.1 license, a copy of which is present in the project root.

 ## Contributions